libxsmm/libxsmm/README.md

 ### Header-Only

-<span>Version&#160;1.4.4</span> introduced support for "header-only" usage in C and C++.
+Version 1.4.4 introduced support for "header-only" usage in C and C++.
 By only including `libxsmm_source.h` allows to get around building the library.
 However, this gives up on a clearly defined application binary interface (ABI).
 An ABI may allow for hot-fixes after deploying an application (when relying on the shared library form), and it may also ensure to only rely on the public interface of LIBXSMM.
 In contrast, the header-only form not only exposes the internal implementation of LIBXSMM but can also increase the turnaround time during development of an application (due to longer compilation times).
 The header file is intentionally named "libxsmm_**source**.h" since this header file relies on the [src](https://github.com/libxsmm/libxsmm/tree/main/src) directory (with the implications as noted earlier).

-<a name="zero-config"></a>The header-only form depends on `libxsmm_source.h` which is *generated* according to the content of the source folder (`src`). <span>LIBXSMM&#160;1.16</span> (and later) provides header-only support without invoking a make-target (zero configuration) for any given checkout of LIBXSMM.
+The header-only form depends on `libxsmm_source.h` which is *generated* according to the content of the source folder (`src`).
+LIBXSMM 1.16 (and later) provides header-only support without invoking a make-target (zero configuration) for any given checkout of LIBXSMM.
 To use configured header-only (non-default), LIBXSMM_CONFIGURED must be defined (`-D`).
 Previously, it was necessary to invoke `make header-only` (v1.6.2 or later), `make cheader` (prior to v1.6.2), or any target building the library (`make`).
-The zero-config feature allows 3rd-party build systems an easier integration of LIBXSMM, which also holds true if the system builds LIBXSMM from source (see [classic ABI](#zero-config-abi)).
-Fortran code may [include](#header-only-fortran) `libxsmm.f` but still requires that interface to be generated.
+The zero-config feature allows 3rd-party build systems an easier integration of LIBXSMM, which also holds true if the system builds LIBXSMM from source (see [classic ABI](#classic-library-abi)).
+Fortran code may include `libxsmm.f` as described in the [Fortran section](#fortran), but still requires that interface to be generated.

 **Note**: building an application applies the same build settings to LIBXSMM!
 For instance, to omit debug code inside of LIBXSMM `NDEBUG` must be defined (`-DNDEBUG`).